lquixada/litemq/README.md

 ### unsub([events [,callback]]):

-Unsubscribe an event and when it happens executes the callback function
+Unsubscribe an event and when it happens executes the callback function.

-#### Parameters
 * **events** can be a string or an array of strings.

 #### Examples